LarsEKrueger/bite/doc/xterm-test.md

 - Tests MUST check behaviour (i.e. the state of the character matrix), not implementation (e.g. internal states of the terminal emulator).
 - Ground Truth MUST support multiple checks per test.
+- Tests MUST be built and executed without changes to the `XTerm` repository.
+  This is a requirement from the `XTerm` maintainer.
 - Tests SHOULD be easy to define.
 - Tests SHOULD work on character matrices of different sizes.
 - Tests SHOULD be runnable in parallel.
 - Failing tests SHOULD catch as many errors per run as possible.
 - Test coverage SHOULD be displayed.
+- Tests SHALL be built as an integral part of the `BiTe` build system.
+- Tests SHALL be declared with little boiler plate code.

 Based on these requirements, the implementation of the steps is done as follows: